 LLOYD JACKSON

-Jackson, who began his career at 760 WJR in 1993 as the city/county beat reporter and is now assistant news director, says he loves the fact that radio is “fast and now,“ but dislikes the objectivity that the job requires.
-“I usually have an opinion about stories, but being a journalist, I have to remain neutral.”
-Lucky for Lloyd, he can toss his modesty and neutrality aside when talking about his greatest love: his children Lloyd Jr., Justin, and Marie.
+Lloyd Jackson describes himself as “just a regular guy,” but most people would probably disagree.
+Jackson, who began his career at 760 WJR in 1993 as the city/county beat reporter and is now assistant news director, says he loves the fact that radio is “fast and now,” but dislikes the objectivity that the job requires.
+“I usually have an opinion about stories, but being a journalist, I have to remain neutral.

 LLOYD JACKSON